yireo/yireo-slides/slides/yireo/magento-love-and-hate.md

 - eBay acquired Magento in 2011 (X-commerce and the Fabric)
 - Yoav left Magento (and started Oro)
 - In 2015, Permira took over Magento from eBay
+- Magento Enterprise was renamed to Magento Commerce

 ---
 # Magento and Adobe
 - In 2018, Adobe acquired Magento
 - Magento Commerce was renamed to Adobe Commerce
-- Adobe Commerce integrated into
+- Adobe Commerce integrated into Adobe Experience Cloud
+- The Magento Open Source roadmap stalled

 ---
 {state: main middle}